How to Repatriate Money from India Abroad: NRO $1M Limit Explained

 NRO Account Repatriation Limit: USD 1 Million Per Financial Year Explained

-If your question is specifically about the RBI NRO account repatriation limit, start with the direct answer: up to USD 1 million per financial year can usually be remitted from an NRO account for bona fide purposes, subject to taxes, source-of-funds proof, and the right Form 15CA / 15CB path where applicable.
+If your question is specifically about the RBI NRO account repatriation limit, up to USD 1 million per financial year (April-March) can usually be remitted from NRO balances and eligible assets for bona fide purposes, subject to taxes, source-of-funds proof, and the right Form 15CA / 15CB path where applicable.
 This guide focuses on that query first, then shows how the broader transfer process works across NRE, NRO, and FCNR balances.

 Related planning guides: If this question is part of your broader return plan, also review moving back to India from USA guide and moving back to India from Canada guide.

-For most standard NRO cases, the working RBI/FEMA planning rule is up to USD 1 million per financial year for bona fide outward remittance, subject to applicable taxes, source-of-funds proof, bank documentation, and the correct Form 15CA / 15CB route where applicable.
+For the exact query NRO account repatriation limit USD 1 million per financial year RBI, the answer is: RBI guidance allows NRI/PIO NRO balances and eligible assets to be remitted up to USD 1 million per financial year (April-March), subject to FEMA conditions, applicable taxes, source-of-funds proof, bank documentation, and the correct Form 15CA / 15CB route where applicable.
 Use the NRE/NRO account support page and the financial roadmap to organize the bank and tax sequence before you submit the remittance request.

 Primary sources to verify before you remit

-The core regulatory references for this page are the RBI FAQ on NRE / NRO / FCNR accounts, which states that eligible NRO balances can generally be repatriated up to USD 1 million per financial year subject to conditions, and the Income Tax Department guidance for Form 15CA and Form 15CB.
+The core regulatory references for this page are the RBI FAQ on accounts in India by non-residents, which explains the USD 1 million NRO financial-year route, the RBI FAQ on remittance of assets, which explains when prior RBI approval is needed above USD 1,000,000 per financial year, the Income Tax Department guidance for Form 15CA, the Income Tax Form 15CA FAQ, and the Form 15CB guide.
 Read those before you rely on any bank checklist or third-party summary.

 NRO Repatriation: What To Check Before You Ask The Bank

-- Limit: Treat USD 1 million per financial year as the standard planning limit for NRO repatriation unless your facts require separate RBI approval.
+- Limit: Treat USD 1 million per financial year (April-March) as the standard planning limit for NRO balances and eligible assets unless your facts require separate RBI approval.

 - Source of funds: Keep sale deed, rent records, inheritance documents, bank statements, investment statements, or gift documents ready before the remittance request.